CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 ## Motivation
 ****
-Generally, it is useful to be able to react to state changes in bundles.
+It is useful to be able to react to state changes in bundles.
 The core framework offers a `BundleListener` to do this, but it is limited in its functionality on its own.

 The main issue with the `BundleListener` is that it only gives the user information on the bundle state changes _after_ the listener is registered, not the full history of bundle states.
 Therefore, the user will not find out about any bundles that have been in a certain state since before the `BundleListener` was registered.
 The `BundleTracker`, on the other hand, provides the full history of states for bundles (initial, transitory, and current).